SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // execute a specific client-username command from the named configuration

-__stm manage client-username --config cloud-broker.json --name client-username__
+stm manage client-username --config cloud-broker --name client-username

 // execute the default client-username command with settings defined on the default
 // configuration 'stm-cli-config.json', with the command-line overrides

-__stm manage client-username --update --enabled true__
+stm manage client-username --update --enabled true

 NOTE: You can override any of the client-username parameters that are applied only for this instance of execution!

-// If you want to run a client-username purely command based on the command-line parameters
+// If you want to run a client-username entirely based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line

-__stm manage client-username --create my-client-username --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --enabled true__
+stm manage client-username --create my-client-username --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --enabled true

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command